top of page

 Brain Breaks - Jump Rope Shapes

-• Objective: Combine physical activity with cognitive challenges.
+• Objective: Combine physical activity with a cognitive challenge.

 Activity 8: Beanbag Fun